The Ultimate Guide to Adaptive Clothing for Elderly & Disabled Care

 Specialized footwear

 Adaptive shoes are built for comfort, safety, and ease.
 Wide openings with elastic or Velcro closures let you put them on and take them off without struggle.
 Wider bases and reinforced heel counters improve stability and reduce fall risk.
-Extra depth accommodates orthotics, and seamless interiors reduce pressure points.
+Extra depth accommodates orthotics, and smooth interiors reduce pressure points.
 You can find styles that look good too.

 Supportive undergarments and sleepwear